instructure/instructure-compliance-packages/README.md

 # Instructure Compliance Packages
 The Instructure Compliance Packages are a collection of industry standard papers, questionnaires, and certifications that cover Amazon Web Services (AWS), [Instructure](https://www.instructure.com?utm_source=INST&utm_medium=ER&CampaignID=7013m000001NyB2AAK) as a company, and each of our [products](https://www.instructure.com/products?utm_source=INST&utm_medium=ER&CampaignID=7013m000001NyB2AAK).
-These packages address the majority of questions we receive from customers and prospects.
+These packages address the majority of questions we receive from both current and prospective customers.

 The content in the compliance packages is public information.
-It is available for both current and prospective customers and does not require an NDA.
+It is available for both current and prospective customers and does not require a Non-Disclosure Agreement (NDA).
+Our SOC 2 Report (which does require a NDA agreement), may be requested by using this [Contact Form](https://www.instructure.com/contact-us).

 Current packages include:
 - [Canvas LMS*](https://inst.bid/canvas/lms/dl)